FAQs

 8. Will the Hair from Shaved Heads at Shavathon be Used to make Wigs?

 Hair donations of over 25cm are preferred by the wigmaker.
 Hair that is dyed or bleached can also be donated; however, hair clean and free of chemical treatments is preferred as this produces a higher quality wig.
-To donate hair – clean and dry hair, free of colour spray must be put into a ponytail and then cut with scissors, keeping the ponytail intact.
-Hair needs to be placed into a sealed plastic bag, with your name and contact details clearly visible, and put into an envelope to be posted to CANSA Head Office PO Box 2121 Bedfordview 2008 or 26 Concorde Rd West Bedfordview 2007 or can be delivered to your local CANSA Care Centre.
+To donate hair the donations must be placed into a sealed plastic bag, with your name and contact details clearly visible, and put into an envelope to be posted or couriered to our CANSA Head Office – read more regarding requirements… or it can be delivered to your local CANSA Care Centre.
 We then use these ponytails to create wigs for cancer patients who have lost their hair due to cancer treatment.
-Patients give a donation of R300.
-Read more…
+Patients give a donation of R350 for a natural hair wig, which covers cost of couriering hair to the wigmaker and back to our Care Centres and maintenance of wig banks.

-9. Are the Wahl Clippers and Scissors Sterilised after use?
+9. Are the Clippers and Scissors Sterilised after use?

 The blades do not touch the skin; however, there are sterilisation materials at all venues.